eellpp/pubScratchpad/general/btt.md

 Traingle with <- and -> arrow

 ###### remission on their suspension period on which condition
+They should take the retraining course to correct driving behaviour
 (a) For 1st suspension, the suspension period will be reduced from 12 weeks to 4 weeks.
-If none of their traffic offences leading to their 1st suspension was involved in a traffic accident, their suspension period will be further reduced to 1 week; and (b) For 2nd suspension, it will be reduced from 24 weeks to 12 weeks.
+If none of their traffic offences leading to their 1st suspension was involved in a traffic accident, their suspension period will be further reduced to 1 week; and
+(b) For 2nd suspension, it will be reduced from 24 weeks to 12 weeks.

 ###### Light goods vehicle should have 60 km/hr speed limit during what condition